Meowmixforme/BigFoot/README.md

 ## Project Overview

 BigFoot is a comprehensive analytics tool designed for the analysis of Bigfoot sighting data, utilising machine learning and data visualisation.
-The application imports verified sighting reports from the Bigfoot Field Researchers Organisation (BFRO) database and processes them to reveal insights about when, where, and what types of encounters occur.
+The application imports verified sighting reports from the [BFRO](https://www.bfro.net/) (Bigfoot Field Researchers Organisation) and provides interactive dashboards, maps, and predictive tools for exploring cryptid reports.

+> _I'm a longtime fan of the BFRO and the TV series [Finding Bigfoot](https://www.imdb.com/title/tt1863572/), which inspired me to create this project to explore and visualise Bigfoot sighting data._

 ## Data Source

+The dataset was taken from [this CSV file](https://raw.githubusercontent.com/kittychew/bigfoot-sightings-analysis/main/bfro_locations.csv) based on the BFRO database.

-The project employs data from the BFRO (Bigfoot Field Researchers Organisation) database, which includes:
+The project employs data from the [BFRO database](https://www.bfro.net/GDB/), which includes:

 - Over 4,000 North American sightings from the 1960s to the present
 - Reports classified into Class A, B, and C categories